timmc/xhr-redirect-demo/README.md

 is a redirect to a resource on the third port.
 The requests as seen by the server are then displayed in the UI.

-## Results
+## Purpose

-- Firefox 38 and Chromium 48 convey custom headers on XHR redirect, but if the request requires preflight the redirect is rejected.
-Chromium is very explicit about this in the console log.
+Three parts:

+- Demonstrate that headers set on a cross-origin XHR are preserved
+- See what happens if that XHR requires preflight
+- Base for other demos

 ## Usage